 Before actually arranging the furniture, measure everything carefully.
 With the room empty, use painter’s tape to outline each piece on the floor.
 This immediately tells you if there is room for everything.
 This method will save you a lot of muscle power and frustration.

-Once your furniture is arranged in a layout you enjoy, start filling in with smaller pieces such as ottomans, side tables, coffee tables, any other additional items.
+Once your furniture is arranged in a layout you enjoy, start filling in with smaller pieces such as ottomans, side tables, coffee tables, and any other additional items.
 Now you will be ready to add artwork, bookshelves, and knick-knacks.

 Decorating with a fireplace is easy until you decide to bring a TV into the living room.
 TVs and fireplaces have been competing for attention since the television first appeared in the 1920s.
 Both of these large pieces make excellent focal points.
 If they aren’t balanced with each other, the room will look and feel chaotic.